• Skip to primary navigation

 If you are new to gluten free living, don't forget to check out my easy tips for gluten free living to help you both learn to cook and bake gluten free, but it will also give you tips to dine out safely in restaurants too!

 This is my kitchen window :-).
 My daughter made me this fabulous indoor herb garden and drew cute mandala labels as a gift.
 Here are some cute windowsill garden boxes to grow your herbs in.
-Growing herbs in pots mean a lot less mess!
+Growing herbs in pots means a lot less mess!

 Common Herbs for Cooking